angular/angular/aio/content/guide/sharing-ngmodules.md

 ### Using components vs services from other modules.

-There is an important distinction between using another module's component and using a service from another module..
+There is an important distinction between using another module's component and using a service from another module.
 Import modules when you want to use directives, pipes, and components.
 Importing a module with services means that you will have a new instance of that service, which typically is not what you need, (typically one wants to reuse an existing service.)
 Use module imports to control service instantiation.

 The most common way to get a hold of sharedservices is through Angular